Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Congestions of specific graph families

 \subsection{Random Regular Graphs}

-Let $\mathcal G(n,d)$ denote the family of $d$-regular random graphs on $n$ vertices.
+Let $\mathcal G(n,d)$ denote the uniform random $d$-regular graph on $n$ vertices (with $d$ fixed and $n$ large), and let $\cng(G)$ denote the minimum congestion over all contraction-tree embeddings considered in Theorem~\ref{thm:MAINTHM}.
 When $d$ is fixed and $n$ is large, the eigenvalues of the adjacency matrix of a randomly selected graph from $\mathcal G(n,d)$ were given by McKay~\cite{expectedEigenvalueDistribution-mckay-1981}.
 It is known that the largest adjacency eigenvalue is $d$, and all other eigenvalues are bounded by approximately $2\sqrt{d-1}$ in magnitude.
 As $L_G+A_G=dI$ by definition, the eigenvalues of $A_G$ are exactly $d-\lambda_i(G)$, and the eigenvectors of $L_G$ and $A_G$ are the same.
 Therefore, these concentration results on the adjacency spectrum translate to the Laplacian spectrum in the following form. \begin{lemma}[Friedman, \cite{proofOfAlonsSecondEigenvalueConjecture-Friedman-2003}] Let $\epsilon>0$ be any constant.
 Then, with probability $1-o(1)$ (as $n\to\infty$), the Laplacian spectrum of $\mathcal G(n,d)$ satisfies

 \end{lemma}